NativeScript/plugins/packages/google-maps/README.md

 **iOS**

-Add the `TNSGoogleMapsAPIKey` key and the API key as the value to the `Info.plist` file, located at `App_Resources/iOS`.
+To add the API key for iOS, add the `TNSGoogleMapsAPIKey` key and the API key as the value to the `Info.plist` file, located at `App_Resources/iOS`.

 ```xml